 - 1. Each Team Member and each Team Leader of the winning Teams receive an own Medal and an own Diploma.
 Official Diplomas of the IYNT must be signed by at least two Members of the GC. - 2.
-The Team winning in the Final SF is awarded 1st place Diplomas and Gold Medals of the IYNT.
-In case more than one team in the Final SF has a SP that differs from the winning SP by no more than 2 points, such Teams are awarded 1st place Diplomas and Gold Medals but only one Team is declared Absolute Winner of the IYNT. - 3.
-Other Teams participating in the Finals are awarded 2nd place Diplomas and Silver Medals of the IYNT. - 4.
-All other Teams participating in the Semi-Final SFs are awarded 3rd place Diplomas and Bronze Medals of the IYNT.
-If the Semi-Finals are omitted in a case of less than eight Teams in the competition, 3rd place Diplomas are awarded to two Teams with the best Ranking R that do not pass to the Finals.
+One or several Finalists with V=1 in the Final SF are awarded 1st Place Diplomas and Gold Medals.
+Only one Team with the highest SP in the Final SF is declared Absolute Winner of the IYNT. - 3.
+Other Finalists with $V\neq 1$ are awarded 2nd Place Diplomas and Silver Medals of the IYNT. - 4.
+All other Semi-Finalists are awarded 3rd Place Diplomas and Bronze Medals of the IYNT.
+If the Semi-Finals are omitted (in case of 7 or less Teams in the IYNT), 3rd Place Diplomas and Bronze Medals of the IYNT are awarded to two Teams with the top Rank R that do not pass to the Finals.